Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Conclusion

 In this work, we have used an inhomogeneously broaden ensemble of Er ions evanescently coupled to a relatively narrow optical nanocavity to explore optical decay dynamics as a function of laser-cavity detuning and pump power.
 In order to realize these measurements, we developed a materials-compatible nanofabrication process to greatly improve the device-to-fiber photon collection efficiency.
 Our resonant PLE measurements reveal an interesting three-fold suppression of the Purcell-enhanced optical lifetime at the highest pump fluence measured when the cavity is resonant with the optical transition.
 We estimate that the number of ions participating in this effect is roughly 2000 at the highest incident photon flux.
 We have employed a semiclassical model that captures qualitative aspects of the experimental optical relaxation even with a modest number of $N=61$ ions.

 From these simulations, there appear to be rich decay dynamics that happen in the time regime between traditional cavity photon and spin decay processes ($\sim 1/\kappa < t < 1/\Gamma$) that are not being accessed in the current experimental configuration.
 In the future, it would be beneficial to switch to gated operation of single photon detectors that can simultaneously enable higher collection efficiency by removal of a lossy modulator in the collection path and detection of photons earlier in the relaxation process.
-In addition, there are likely other interesting dynamics that occur as the photons impinge and reflect from the cavity, as has been explored recently in the regime of spectrally narrower but larger ensembles of ions coupled to lower Q cavities\cite{Lei2023}.
+In addition, there are likely other interesting dynamics that occur as the photons impinge and reflect from the cavity, as has been explored recently in the regime of spectrally narrower but larger ensembles of ions coupled to lower Q cavities \cite{Lei2023}.
+In future experiments, it would be interesting to use an ultra narrowband optical filter the collected emission via PLE to to spectrally discern differences in emitter contribution to the PLE signal.

 From a modeling perspective, it would be beneficial to optimize the numerical implementation to investigate these effects in larger ensembles that approach the experimental number of ions probed.
 A much larger simulated ensemble size can enable us to modify other parameters to better emulate experimental conditions: such as increasing the ensemble inhomogeneous linewidth, reducing the cavity-waveguide coupling efficiency $\kappa_\mathrm{c}$, and broadening the disorder averaged ion-cavity coupling strength.
 In doing so, we may be able to reduce potential finite-size effects in the splitting of the peak decay rates as a function of $\phi$ to better match experimental results.
 On the theory side, an analytical understanding of the emergence of the double-peaked structure in the fluorescence decay rate is desired, and such insights would provide clarity on the origin of the surprising survival of excitations in spins that are resonant with the cavity mode.